When it comes to knowing about wood, are you a newbie or a know-it-all?

 Wood fillers become brittle after drying.
 They cannot sustain changes like the former.
 Due to the rigidity, they should not be used for outdoor purposes.
 However, their brittleness does give them strength and durability.
 They last for a long time when used to repair indoor projects.

 DIY projects are fun mainly because of three reasons.
 First, you get to add a creative touch to your possessions; second, you develop a hobby.
 And third, you save some money while doing it.
-For saving on those extra bucks, you would naturally want to keep the cost to the minimum possible.
+To save on those extra bucks, you would naturally want to keep the cost to the minimum possible.

 Wood putty is the most cost-effective option for any kind of repair work.
 On comparing the monetary input required for wood fillers against putty, we found that the latter came out to be on top.
 There aren’t significant differences in the prices, both are considerably cheaper than other methods, but still, wood putty outshines the fillers on this parameter.